pawmint/pawmint.github.io/_posts/2015-05-13-technical-kickstart.md

 ## Virtualenv:

+Our team bought virtual machines on Amazon, those are located in Amsterdam and Singapore.
+This allow them to connect and work from their local machine (used as a simple interface) on their virtual machines (which processes the programs).
+Note : There are few disadvantages to this.
+An internet connection is needed permanently because the virtual machine is on the cloud.

 First read the first 2 sections of http://simononsoftware.com/virtualenv-tutorial/, but stop before the INSTALLATION section, it's outdated.
 Then, follow http://www.silverwareconsulting.com/index.cfm/2012/7/24/Getting-Started-wit….

 ## GitHub